 All actuarial assumptions are subject to Board of Trustees approval with changes typically addressed following each four-year experience study and following the recommendation of the actuary.
-The last experience study was performed in 2019 based on 2014 through 2018 experience analysis.
+The last experience study was performed in 2023 based on 2018 through 2022 experience analysis.
 The rationale for these assumptions can be found in the experience study report.

-- Discount Rate: A liability weighted discount rate is expected on the basis that a 7.00% rate is applied in measuring active and terminated vested participant liabilities, and a 6.50% rate is applied for measuring retiree participant liabilities.
-The weighted discount rate this year is 6.71%. - Investment Return: The investment return assumption is 7.00% net of investment expenses effective June 30, 2019 valuation.
-This assumption is defined by City Code based on the definition of Regular Interest, which has been amended from time to time based on the advice of the actuary and investment consultant and recommendation of the Board of Trustees in the form of an amendment to the City Code from time to time. - Social Security Wage Base: 3.00% per year compounded annually - Inflation: 2.55% (effective 6/30/2019) - Salary Increases:
+Discount Rate: A liability weighted discount rate is expected on the basis that a expenses effective June 30, 2019 valuation.
+This assumption is defined by City Code based on the definition of Regular Interest, which has been amended from time to time based on the advice of the actuary and investment consultant and recommendation of the Board of Trustees in the form of an amendment to the City Code from time to time.